k-tomaszewski/rest-api-example/README.md

 My design decisions and technology choice are:
 - Java 21, as this is the current LTS Java version.
 - Latest stable Spring Boot
-- Maven - rational given here: https://artofcode.wordpress.com/2017/11/17/gradle-vs-maven/
+- Maven - rationale given here: https://artofcode.wordpress.com/2017/11/17/gradle-vs-maven/
-- Embedded database was selected as it is simpler then running an external database server.
+- Embedded database was selected as it is simpler then running a separate database server.
 H2 database was selected as SQL embedded databases has a very good Spring Boot support.
-Embedded H2 database (http://www.h2database.com/html/main.html) can persist data on disk, thus it is fulfilling above requirements.
+Embedded H2 database (http://www.h2database.com/html/main.html) can persist data on disk, thus it is fulfilling given requirements.
 - Java Bean Validation used for validation as this is supported very well by Spring Boot.
 - HTTPS will be used to communicate with NBP API instead of HTTP as it is available and it's better suited for fetching critical data: https://api.nbp.pl/
 - Negative HTTP response bodies have format defined by RFC-9457.
+- GitHub Actions used for CI process.

 ## Instructions